Pomidorry/Salesforce-guides/README.md

-# Salesforce portfolio guide 👨‍💻
+# Salesforce portfolio guide :shipit:

 ## Short overview 📜
-Here you can a clear step-by-step guide with detailed explanation and screenshot to each step how to create personal web site to showcase your accomplishments on Salesforce
+> Here you can a clear step-by-step guide with detailed explanation and screenshot to each step how to create personal web site to showcase your accomplishments on Salesforce

 ## Why implement this project ❔
-- Additional opportunity to practice your designing skills
+- [x] Additional opportunity to practice your designing skills
-- New item for pet-project portfolio for beginner Salesforce enjoyers
+- [x] New item for pet-project portfolio for beginner Salesforce enjoyers
-- Non-trivial CV representation
+- [x] Non-trivial CV representation

 ## Let's start 🏁

 ### Prerequisite:
-You need to have you Salesforce org created (it can be **Trailhead Playground**, this one is free 💸)
+> You need to have you Salesforce org created (it can be **Trailhead Playground**, this one is free 💸)

 ### Let's move to main steps
 1. Launch your (in my case) **Trailhead Playground**, find gear icon and go to Service Setup